KentChoices privacy notice

 Kent County Council (KCC) collects, uses and is responsible for certain personal information about you.
 When we do so we are regulated under the United Kingdom General Data Protection Regulation (UK GDPR) and the Data Protection Act 2018 (DPA 2018).
 We are responsible as ‘controller’ of that personal information.
 Our Data Protection Officer is Benjamin Watts.

-KentChoices is a service run by Kent County Council’s commissioned provider The Education People to support year 11 students progress into post 16 education.
+KentChoices is a service run by Kent County Council’s commissioned provider The Education People to support young people to progress into and through post 16 education.
 We use First Media to deliver the software that supports this service, which is a post 16 education search and apply system, enabling students to find and apply for appropriate education.

 Personal information we collect and use